michaeldegroot/mysql-cache/README.md

     // Do something with the output of the sql

-    // Later in your code if this exact sql is run again (or in a different thread depending on cacheProvider chosen),
+    // Later in your code if this exact sql is run again
     // It will retrieve it from cache instead of the database.

     db.query('SELECT ? + ?
 AS solution', [1, 5], (err, result, mysqlCache) => {